enzymejs/enzyme/docs/api/ShallowWrapper/html.md

 # `.html() => String`

-Returns a string of the rendered HTML markup of the current render tree.
+Returns a string of the rendered HTML markup of the entire current render tree (not just the shallow-rendered part).
+It uses [static rendering](../render.md) internally.
+To see only the shallow-rendered part use [`.debug()`](debug.md).

 Note: can only be called on a wrapper of a single node.